-Stop comparing your photography to others | Photofocus
+Stop comparing your photography to others

+Stop comparing yourself.
 It’s hard not to compare our work with everyone else’s.
 We see it every day on our Facebook, Twitter and Instagram feeds.
 We can’t seem to ignore it or look away.
 The thing is, it’s not really helping you or moving you forward.

 I’m not good enough

 Comparing ourselves and our work to others only contributes to our own insecurities, you know we all have them.
-We start questioning everything and making excuses for ourselves and our work.
+Questioning everything and making excuses for ourselves creeps in our minds and our work.
 We don’t live in an amazing place with epic landscapes, we can’t travel to all the good locations, we don’t have the right gear or equipment.
 We haven’t learned how to create luminosity masks, we don’t have the right software and so on.

 Same old, same old

 Why do you want to create art that is already out there?
 There are billions of images of famous locations, sunrises and sunsets, at what point do they become boring?
 All the same?
 What makes them different?
-What makes them original or unique?
+Why are they original or unique?
 In this day and age, it has become difficult to create unique images.
 So what do you have to do in order to do that?
 Be you.

 Learn from, don’t compare